gottacatchenall/ms_neutral_landscapes_jl/README.md

 It's fast.
 As the scale and resolution of raster data increases, neutral models must be able to scale to match those data dimensions.
-Here we provide two benchmark tests.
-First a comparison of the speed variety of methods from each `NeutralLandscapes.jl`, `NLMR`, and `nlmpy`.
-Second we compare these performance of each of these software packages as rasters become larger.
-We show that `Julia` even outperforms the `NLMR` via C++ implemention of a particularly slow neutral landscape method (midpoint displacement).

 ![todo](./figures/benchmark.png)